Synthesis of Temporally-Robust Policies for Signal Temporal Logic Tasks using Reinforcement Learning: Preliminaries

 \subsection{Temporal Robustness of STL}

 The spatial robustness semantic quantifies the extent of STL satisfaction based on predicate function value changes.
-However, it cannot capture robust satisfaction of the formula concerning time shifts.
-To address this, \emph{temporal robustness} was introduced in \cite{donze2010robust} to determine the maximum left or right time shift a signal trajectory can bear to maintain satisfaction or violation of an STL specification.
+However, it cannot capture the robust satisfaction of a formula concerning time shifts.
+To address this, \emph{temporal robustness} was introduced in \cite{donze2010robust} to quantify the maximum left or right time shift a signal trajectory can bear to maintain satisfaction or violation of an STL specification.

 \begin{definition}[Temporal Robustness of STL, \cite{donze2010robust}] Let $\phi$ be an STL formula, $\s=s_0s_1\cdots$ be a signal and $t\in \mathbb{N}$ be a time instant.
 The left (respectively, right) temporal robustness, denoted by $\theta^-(\phi,\s,t)$ (respectively, $\theta^+(\phi,\s,t)$), is defined as the maximum left (respectively, right) time shift for a signal $\s$ to maintain the satisfaction or the violation of STL formula $\phi$.
 Formally, we have